 I’ve lived, loved and screwed up.
 I have made all the mistakes a man can make and then some.
 And I’ve come out the other side of that life experience a wiser, happier, more well-balanced man, husband and father.

 I’m the same age as Brad Pitt, Trent Reznor and Johnny Depp, so that’s not too bad either.

-I’m also joining an elite group of recent older fathers like George Clooney, George Lucas, Mick Jagger, Steve Martin & Robert DeNiro gather.
+I’m also joining an elite group of recent older parents having babies like George Clooney, George Lucas, Mick Jagger, Steve Martin & Robert DeNiro gather.
 OK.
 Maybe I’m not joining their group, but I’m at least adjacent to it.